-Current Environment:
+Current Environment: Production

 The Cardiac Fitness Program (CFP) at Boston Children’s Hospital believes that people who have congenital heart disease (CHD) can achieve the same benefits of exercise as those who do not have CHD.
 Our program — one of the few in the country — offers a supervised, individually tailored exercise and education program for children and adults with congenital heart conditions and pediatric-acquired heart disease.
 We believe everyone has the right to experience the confidence and joy that comes from being active.

 The benefits of exercise go beyond just improving your physical health.
 Physical activity also boosts your confidence and overall quality of life.
 Being active brings strength, fun, health, and new possibilities.
 In fact, our participants often learn they are stronger and more capable than anyone ever imagined.
-This is why our motto is “Find Your Possible.”
+This is why our motto is “find your possible.”

 What are the goals of the Cardiac Fitness Program?